eklem/onetimepadjs/README.md

 // Return a one-time pad of desired length.
 ```

+The length of the should be equal to or larger than your plaincode.
+And it should only be used once.
+This ensures that it is impossible to break the code and read the encrypted message.

 ### Language conversion tables and regexes

+Table + regular expression for different languages.
+Most used letters differs from language to language.
+To be able to keep the plaincode short and thus needing shorter one-time-pads, the five most used letters are assigned to 0-5 in plaincode.
+Numbers starts with the digit `9` and consists of 3 digits.

+The table is used for converting letters, digits and emojis to plaincode and the other way around.
+The regular expression is to split up a plaincode-string into an array of plaincodes so that you it can use the conversion table to get a plaincode-string to a text-string (text, numbers and emojis).

 #### eng

+Conversion table and matching regular expression for the English language.

 ```javaScript
 eng.textRegex // regex pattern for converting english text, numbers and punctuation into single characters eng.plaincodeRegex // regex pattern for converting english plaincode string into array of plaincodes